1shi123de1/gitLearn/readme.txt

-It is a git version control system.
+It is a git distributed version control system.
 Git is a open source ,free software.